 Skip to main content

 AnomalyArmor speaks the Open Data Contract Standard (ODCS) v3.1.0.
-Every asset’s monitoring config (freshness SLAs, validity rules, schema, metrics, drift monitors, alert rules, destinations, blackouts) is exportable as ODCS YAML and re-importable later.
-Three things this gives you:
+Every asset’s monitoring config (freshness SLAs, validity rules, schema, metrics, drift monitors, alert rules, destinations, blackouts) exports as ODCS YAML and imports back on demand.

 2. No lock-in.
 Click Export, get a directory of YAML.
 Import it into whichever tool you pick next.
 No rewrite required.